Sharp operator-norm asymptotics for thin elastic plates with rapidly oscillating periodic properties: Introduction

 In order to be able to implement the above ideas, we consider an infinite plate, which we view as a model of a plate of finite size when the ratio between the plate thickness and all of its in-plane dimensions is small.
-While our approach leads to new qualitative and quantitative results already in the case of homogeneous plates, we consider plates whose material constants are periodic in the planar directions, so that the analysis can also be interpreted as simultaneous dimension reduction and homogenisation.
-From the perspective of dimension reduction, the estimates we obtain complement and strengthen the results on asymptotic two-dimensional linear plate models obtained in the 1980s, through the work of Ciarlet and his collaborators, see \cite{ciarlet} and references therein.
-In the approach described in \cite{ciarlet}, where the displacements are set to vanish on part of the boundary of the plate, error estimates are derived for an equilibrium problem, for a given density of applied body forces.
-Our convergence estimates are of the operator-norm type, {\it i.e.} the rate of convergence is proportional to the norm of the function representing the applied forces.
-In particular, they imply the Hausdorff convergence of the spectra of the thin-plate problems to the spectrum of the limit two-dimensional model, as well as the uniform convergence of the spectral projections on bounded intervals of the real line.
+While our approach leads to new qualitative and quantitative results already in the case of homogeneous plates, here we consider plates whose material constants are periodic in the planar directions, so that the analysis can also be interpreted as simultaneous dimension reduction and homogenisation.
+From the perspective of dimension reduction, the estimates we obtain complement and strengthen the results on asymptotic two-dimensional linear plate models obtained in the 1980s through the work of Ciarlet and his collaborators, see \cite{ciarlet} and references therein.
+In the approach described in \cite{ciarlet}, where the displacements are set to vanish on a part of the boundary of the plate, error estimates are derived for an equilibrium problem, for a given density of applied body forces.
+Our asymptotic estimates are of the operator-norm type, {\it i.e.} the approximation rate is proportional to the norm of the function representing the applied forces.
+In particular, by localising these estimates with respect to the quasimomentum $\chi$ and considering suitable path integrals of the $\chi$-parametrised resolvents as functions of the spectral parameter, they imply the operator-norm asymptotics of the spectral projections on bounded intervals of the real line.
+Furthermore, either suitably adapted to the parabolic setting or by a careful control of the dependence of the constant in the error estimates, our method readily yields estimates for the time-evolution semigroups in the context of thin plates.
+Finally, a further refinement of the approach allows one to treat the unitary groups for hyperbolic problems.
+Our strategy in addressing these contexts would follow the approaches of \cite{Suslina_parabolic}, \cite{Suslina_parabolic_corrector}, \cite{Meshkova_Suslina}, \cite{BirmanSuslina_hyperbolic}, \cite{Meshkova_hyperbolic_Math_Notes}, \cite{Meshkova_hyperbolic_full}.
+We postpone the detailed analysis of these settings to a future publication.